DB Base Metals Short ETN (NYSEARCA:BOS) Releases FY 2021 Earnings Guidance

-DB Base Metals Short ETN (NYSEARCA:BOS) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of 1.800-2.190 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.240.
+DB Base Metals Short ETN (NYSEARCA:BOS) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of 1.800-2.190 for the period, compared to the Thomson Reuters consensus estimate of $2.240.
 The company issued revenue guidance of $630 million-$710 million, compared to the consensus revenue estimate of $728.77 million.

 Receive News & Ratings for DB Base Metals Short ETN Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for DB Base Metals Short ETN and related companies with MarketBeat.com's FREE daily email newsletter.